-At December 31, 2011 and 2010, \$149,070 and \$101,179, respectively, were restricted as part of the Organizations funding agreement with the Deaconess Foundation.
+At December 31, 2012 and 2011, \$73,461 and \$149,070, respectively, were restricted as part of the Organizations funding agreement with the Deaconess Foundation (the Foundation).

 Investments

 Certificates of deposits are reported at cost plus accrued interest which approximates fair value.
 All other investments are reported at fair valued based on quoted prices in active markets for identical assets (Level 1) or on significant other observable inputs (Level 2) as described in Note 11.
 Gains or losses on sales of investments are determined on a specific cost identification method.
 Unrealized gains and losses are determined based on year-end fair value fluctuations.
 All investment income is reported as increases or decreases in unrestricted net assets unless a donor or law restricts the use of the income.